Revature-Capstone-1349/Study_Buddy_Backend/README.md

 ## *Timer*
 - Setting a Study-Buddy timer can be set by hours, minutes, and seconds.
-- "Snack Breaks" is an additional feature designed within the timer.
+- "Snack Break" is an additional feature designed within the timer.
 - After setting your timer, click on the "Save Button" to begin the timer.

 ### How Does the Timer Work For the User?
-It is a very intuitive tool with three buttons (play, stop, edit).
-Users can begin using the timer by clicking the "edit button."
-After selecting this button, a form will populate, allowing the user to set the time by hours and minutes for each category; "study-time" and "snack-time."
-After the user selects their custom time, the timer begins as they click on the "Create Button."
+It is a very intuitive tool with three buttons (play, stop, and edit).
+Users can begin using the timer by clicking the "Edit Button."
+After selecting this button, a form will populate, allowing the User to set the timer by hours and minutes for each category: "Study-Time" and "Snack-Time."
+After the User selects their custom time, the timer begins as they click on the "Create Button."
 ___
 ---

 ## *Sets*
-- Each user can make a set of flash cards.
+- Each User can make a set of flash cards.
-- The user can decide to share their sets with other users by selecting the public feature, or they can keep it private.
+- The User can decide to share their Sets with other Users by selecting the public feature, or they can keep it set to private.
-- All other users can view their sets if the set is 'set' to the public setting.
+- All other Users can view their sets if the set is 'Set' to the public setting.
 The owner of the "set" is the only person allowed to change their set.

 ___
 ---

 ## *Flashcards*
-- A user can create, edit, and filter a set of virtual flashcards for a particular technology stack.
+- A User can create, edit, and filter a set of virtual flashcards for a particular technology stack.
-- A user can go through a flashcard set, viewing the front half of the card, then flipping the card to see the second half.
+- A User can go through a flashcard set, viewing the front-half of the flashcard, then flipping the card to see the second-half.
-- An owner and a user can view all flashcard sets.
+- An owner and a User can view all flashcard sets.

 ### How Does the Flashcards Work for the User?
 On the website, the User can choose from several options.
 Some of the options include the following:
-- create a new set
+- Create a new set
-- view and study any of their existing sets
+- View and study any of their existing sets
-- edit a set
+- Edit a set
-- delete a set
+- Delete a set
  Additionally, the User can choose to set the cards to either public or private.
-If the User selects private, all other users have view access only.
+If the User selects private, all other Users have view access only.

 ---
 ___

 ## *Notes*
-- A user can create, edit, and filter a set of virtual flashcards for a particular technology stack.
+- A User can create, edit, and filter a set of virtual flashcards for a particular technology stack.
-- A user can go through a flashcard set, viewing the front half of the card, then flipping the card to see the second half.
+- A User can go through a flashcard set, viewing the front half of the card, then flipping the card to see the second half.
-- An owner and a user can view all flashcard sets.
+- An owner and a User can view all flashcard sets.

 ### How Does the Notes Work for the User?
 The User has several options to choose from to create Notes on the website.
 Some of the options include the following:
-- Users can make a new Note by selecting the button
+- Users can make a new Note by selecting the button.
 - Users can add a title and content for each Note they create.
 - Users can also add a category to their Notes.
 - Users can also add, edit, or delete their notes.